IndustriaTech/django-email-tracker/README.rst

 	    'email_tracker': 'email_tracker.south_migrations',
 	}

-4. Sync your database with :code:`python manage.py syncdb` or of you use South :code:`python manage.py migrate` to create the email_tracker models.
+4. Sync your database with :code:`python manage.py syncdb` or if you use South :code:`python manage.py migrate` to create the email_tracker models.

 5. Start the development server and visit http://127.0.0.1:8000/admin/email_tracker/ to observe created mails and categories (you'll need the Admin app enabled).